-National Park Service locations in the Centennial State are sure to impress: Colorado’s four national parks — Rocky Mountain, Mesa Verde, Great Sand Dunes and Black Canyon of the Gunnison — all offer routes to adventure, as well as endless solitude for communing with nature.
+National Park Service locations in the Centennial State are sure to impress: Colorado’s four national parks — Rocky Mountain, Mesa Verde, Great Sand Dunes, and Black Canyon of the Gunnison — all offer routes to adventure, as well as endless solitude for communing with nature.
 Take an alpine hike in Rocky Mountain National Park, see Ancestral Puebloan cliff dwellings in Mesa Verde National Park, scale America’s tallest sand dunes at Great Sand Dunes National Park and Preserve, and take a boat ride through the impossibly steep Black Canyon of the Gunnison National Park.

 TAKE A DIP IN THE HOT SPRINGS:

-One of visitors’ favorite things to do in Colorado is to soak in a steamy hot-springs pool — year-round!
+One of the visitors’ favorite things to do in Colorado is to soak in a steamy hot-springs pool — year-round!
 Twenty-nine hot springs range from luxurious and family-friendly resorts to a slice of hike-in paradise you have to work for.
 No matter how you get there, mineral-rich waters will soothe your body and mind.
-Zoom down the water slides at Glenwood Hot Springs Resort, Ouray Hot Springs and Mount Princeton Hot Springs Resort.
-Get a spa treatment at Durango Hot Springs, The Springs Resort & Spa in Pagosa Springs or Strawberry Park in Steamboat Springs.
+Zoom down the water slides at Glenwood Hot Springs Resort, Ouray Hot Springs, and Mount Princeton Hot Springs Resort.
+Get a spa treatment at Durango Hot Springs, The Springs Resort & Spa in Pagosa Springs, or Strawberry Park in Steamboat Springs.
 Book your own private cabin at Dunton Hot Springs, a former mining town turned luxury soaking destination near Dolores.
-Take in the wondrous views from Orvis Hot Springs in Ridgway, Joyful Journey in Moffat or Iron Mountain Hot Springs in Glenwood Springs.
+Take in the wondrous views from Orvis Hot Springs in Ridgway, Joyful Journey in Moffat, or Iron Mountain Hot Springs in Glenwood Springs.

 GO WHITEWATER RAFTING: